Osci: Fall of Cales

 The Aurunci and Sidicini, who had been perforce in the Latin camp, received separate treaties from Rome.
 In 337, the Sidicini attacked the Aurunci for no reason given by Livy.
-The Roman Senate decided that the terms of the latter's treaty warranted military intervention, but meanwhile the Aurunci abandoned their towns in Campania in favor of a mountain stronghold, Suessa, which they renamed Aurunca.
+The Roman Senate decided that the terms of the latter's treaty warranted military intervention, but meanwhile the Aurunci abandoned their towns in Campania in favour of a mountain stronghold, Suessa, which they renamed Aurunca.
 Further events escalated the conflict: the Ausones of Cales joined the Sidicini.
 In 335, the Romans sent a consular army under Marcus Valerius Corvus to lay siege to Cales.
-Informed by an escaped prisoner (who broke his chains and climbed the wall in plain sight without being observed) that the enemy were all drunk and sleeping, Corvus took the city in a night time rout and garrisoned it.
+Informed by an escaped prisoner (who broke his chains and climbed the wall in plain sight without being observed) that the enemy were all drunk and sleeping, Corvus took the city in a night-time rout and garrisoned it.
 The Senate voted to send 2,500 colonists, to whom enemy land was distributed.
 The Ausoni were never again sovereign.

 Peace with the Sidicini and Aurunci

 After the fall of Cales, both consular armies were sent against the Sidicini, who fortified themselves in Teanum with a large army.
 Livy does not reveal the outcome of this campaign.
 The Romans were struck by a plague (the most typical plague in the region was malaria, carried by the marsh mosquitos); both consuls were relieved for suspicion of impiety, but the Roman army remained among the Sidicini.
 Livy changes the topic to relations with the Samnites in preparation for his account of the Second Samnite War (326–304 BC).
 The Sidicini do not appear in that war or ever again in history, but Teanum goes on as Teanum Sidicinum and its territory as Sidicinus ager.
 If the Romans had fought a great battle and had obliterated the Sidicini there would be some mention of it or some evidence of a discontinuity at Teano.
 Instead, the city prospers.
 Smith accords with the general conclusion that between 335 and 326, most likely in 334, the Sidicini consented to lay down their arms and become part of the greater Roman municipality.
 Livy's omission remains unexplained.

 The Aurunci similarly disappeared from tradition after they became subject to Rome.
 After the Samnites were pacified, the region kept the peace and was prosperous.
-It was popular vacation spot, being on high ground away from the pestilential air, which today is recognized to be the malaria mosquito.
+It was a popular vacation spot, being on high ground away from the pestilential air, which today is recognized to be the malaria mosquito.

 Vestiges of the Oscans at Rome

-The Osci were known among their neighbors for their lascivious festivals, games and plays (compare: Atellan Farce).
-Their debauchery was adopted by the larger Roman society over time, and the term Osci loqui or Obsci loqui came to mean licentious or lewd language.